-The Bronshtein cube with limits shows that physics laws are simple.
+In short, the Bronshtein cube with limits illustrates how the fields of physics are defined.
+It shows that physics laws are simple.

 Describing nature with limits implies that there are no infinite quantities in nature, neither infinitely large nor infinitely small.